-The Company's interim consolidated financial statements for the three-month period ended February 29, 2012 have been established by management in accordance with IFRS.
-These are the first interim consolidated financial statements prepared in accordance with IFRS, including IFRS 1, First-Time Adoption of International Financial Reporting Standards and IAS 34, Interim Financial Reporting.
-Notes 2 and 12 to the interim consolidated financial statements explain the extent to which the transition to IFRS had an impact on the Company's financial position, operating results and cash flows.
+The Company's interim consolidated financial statements for the three and nine-month periods ended August 31, 2012 have been established by management in accordance with IFRS.
+These interim consolidated financial statements have been prepared in accordance with IFRS, including IFRS 1, First-Time Adoption of International Financial Reporting Standards and IAS 34, Interim Financial Reporting.
+Notes 2 and 12 accompanying the interim consolidated financial statements explain the extent to which the transition to IFRS had an impact on the Company's financial position, operating results and cash flows.